Transgender inequality: Theories

 Studies of the experiences of transgender people of color are often based on the theories of intersectionality and privilege.
 Intersectional approaches argue that the overlapping racial and gender identities of transgender people of color results in them experiencing even more oppression and discrimination.
 Therefore, transgender advocacy should give special attention to non-white individuals.
 In this context, the theory of privilege asserts that both white transgender individuals and cisgender people of color receive certain benefits because of their skin color or gender identity, while those who are both non-white and non-heterosexual are deprived of these benefits and face additional oppression.
 For example, according to a report by National LGBTQ Task Force, Asian transgender individuals were more likely than their cisgender counterparts to report experiencing racism within the LGBT community.
 This aligns with matrix of domination theory, which argues that sociological factors such as race and gender overlap and increase the degree of discrimination experienced by minority individuals.

 Addressing the overlapping racial and gender discrimination facing transgender individuals of color has raised a lot of debate both among scholars and the public.
 One advocated approach is to work within the existing binary sex classification system and grant legal rights to transgender individuals based on their self-defined gender identity.
 Another approach argues that transgender people would be better served if the existing binary sex classifications were dismantled.
 Similarly, race scholars disagree about whether embracing existing race classifications helps or harms minorities.
 Much of the disagreement lies in the question of how racial and gender identities are formed.
-The essentialism, or nature, views states that these identities are fixed and inherent from birth, while the social constructionism, or nurture, views sees them as flexible and dependent on one’s environment.
+The essentialism, or nature, views states that these identities are fixed and inherent from birth, while the social constructionism, or nurture, views sees them as flexible and dependent on one's environment.

 Inequality in employment and socioeconomic status

 Some transgender people face disadvantages in the workplace, although black transgender people are among the most disadvantaged.
 32% of black transgender individuals report losing their job due to bias, compared to 26% of Latino transgender people, 24% of white transgender people and 21% of Asian-Pacific American transgender people.
 In addition, the unemployment rate for transgender individuals of minority races is especially high, with blacks, American Indians, and Latinos experiencing four times higher the unemployment rate of the general population.
-Such individuals are also more likely to live in poverty, with 34% of blacks and 28% of Latinos living on less than $10,000 dollars a year.
+Such individuals are also more likely to live in poverty, with 34% of blacks and 28% of Latinos living on less than $10,000 a year.